04 Dec How brand influences company culture

 One of the hurdles for many companies this year has been maintaining the company culture.
 With a workforce that was sitting in their bedroom, kitchen or dining room, communication became a challenge.
 In this situation it’s important to understand how brand influences company culture.

-Company culture can be defined as a set of shared values and a way of behaving that characterises an organisation.
+Company culture can be defined as a set of shared values, goals, attitudes and practices that characterise an organisation.
 Every company has a “culture” – it’s created as soon as a business expands beyond a single person.
 It’s determined by the equipment your staff work with, the internal processes you have in place, how much people are paid and way staff speak to each other.

 The impact of Covid-19